JuliaMath/Calculus.jl/README.md

 ## Prime Notation

-For scalar functions that map R to R, you can use the `'` operator to calculate derivatives as well.
+For scalar functions that map R to R, you can use the `'` operator to calculate derivatives as well (no longer works in any stable version of Julia, see this [issue](https://github.com/JuliaMath/Calculus.jl/issues/143).
 This operator can be used abritratily many times, but you should keep in mind that the approximation degrades with each approximate derivative you calculate: